 Three Palestine Liberation Organisation (P.L.O) buildings in Beirut -- including its Lebanese headquarters -- were?

-Three Palestine Liberation Organisation (P.L.O) buildings in Beirut -- including its Lebanese headquarters -- were attacked by rockets on Tuesday (10 December).
+Background: Three Palestine Liberation Organisation (P.L.O) buildings in Beirut -- including its Lebanese headquarters -- were attacked by rockets on Tuesday (10 December).

 They were hit by a total of 18 delayed-action missiles fired in salvoes from parked cars.

 The main PLO office, on a busy street, was hit by 10 rockets fired in two bursts half an hour apart.
 A PLO spokesman said this showed that the aim was to kill Palestinian leaders.

 The other targets were the PLO's Palestine research centre and a suburban branch office.

 The Israelis have been accused of organising the operation in revenge for recent Palestinian commando activities inside Israel.
 But the Israelis have refused to comment on the incident.